Tencent/rapidjson/doc/sax.md

 EndObject(7)
 ~~~~~~~~~~

-These events can be easily match up with the JSON, except some event parameters need further explanation.
+These events can be easily matched with the JSON, except some event parameters need further explanation.
 Let's see the `simplereader` example which produces exactly the same output as above:

 ~~~~~~~~~~cpp
 #include "rapidjson/reader.h"